liutong927/ComputerManager/README.md

-# ComputerManager
+# ToolSet
-Computer Manager is a collection of person computer tools, including calendar, phone assistant, etc.
+ToolSet is a collection of personal computer tools, including calendar, phone assistant, etc.
 The UI is based on QT framework.